anaconda/anaconda-project/docs/source/user-guide/tasks/docker-image.rst

 ``--builder-image``
   The s2i builder image name to use.
   Default: ``conda/s2i-anaconda-project-ubi7``
-  By default this is image is pulled from DockerHub when ``dock`` is run.
+  By default this is image is pulled from DockerHub when ``dockerize`` is run.
   See the Custom Builder Image section below to construct your own builder images.

 s2i build arguments